ghc-proposals/ghc-proposals/proposals/0000-constraint-based-arrow-notation.md

   5. Everything is checked and all constraints are solved, so we’re done.

-This example concretely illustrates why it is crucial that `ArrowEnv` is injective: in step 3, it allowed us to infer the expected stack for each argument to `handle`.
-Consider that if we didn’t learn that information that way, we’d be totally stuck in step 4, since `ArrowStack` is non-injective!
+This example concretely illustrates why it is crucial that `ArrowEnvTup` is injective: in step 3, it allowed us to infer the expected stack for each argument to `handle`.
+Consider that if we didn’t learn that information that way, we’d be totally stuck in step 4, since `ArrowStackTup` is non-injective!
 We would gain no information from the types of `f` and `g`, so if `s1` and `s2` remained unsolved metavariables, resulting in a type error due to insoluble equalities.

 ### Case study: `keyed`